brendt/stitcher.io/app/Blog/Content/2025-11-13-game-changing-editions.md

 ![](/img/blog/editions/octoverse-2025-top-programming-languages.webp)

 Stability comes at a cost, though.
 It's getting increasingly difficult to evolve PHP and shape it into a more modern language.
-People's expectations of a programming language in 2025 have changed, and PHP is struggling to keep up.
+Expectations of a programming language in 2025 are different from those in 2000, and PHP is struggling to keep up.
 [JetBrains' recent dev ecosystem survey](https://blog.jetbrains.com/phpstorm/2025/10/state-of-php-2025/), for example, shows that a large portion of surveyed developers consider adopting languages like Go, Python, or Rust, alongside or instead of PHP.
-I don't think that in itself is bad: using different technologies for different tasks has its merits; but it also shows that there is potential for PHP to grow still.
+I don't think that in itself is bad: using different technologies for different tasks has its merits; but it also shows that there is room for PHP to grow.

 ![](/img/blog/editions/php-to-go.webp)

-As a final argument, here's what [Nikita Popov said](https://externals.io/message/106453#106454) on the matter when he was still working on PHP:
+Here's a powerful insight that [Nikita Popov shared](https://externals.io/message/106453#106454) on the matter when he was still working on PHP:

 > I think that introducing this kind of concept [editions] for PHP is very, very important.
 We have a long list of issues that we cannot address due to backwards compatibility constraints and will never be able to address, on any timescale, without having the ability of opt-in migration.

 So, why do we need to "break stuff"?
-I would summarize it as "to move the language forward in a relevant, contemporary way, at a reasonable timescale".
+I would summarize it as this: **to move the language forward in a relevant, contemporary way, at a reasonable timescale**.

 ## A long list of issues

 Before diving into technicalities, let's also unpack what Nikita meant with "a long list of issues that currently can't be addressed".
-Let's make sure we know what we're concretely talking about.
-Before leaving, Nikita had already done [a lot of work on editions](https://github.com/php/php-rfcs/pull/2).
-Here are a couple of ideas he listed that would be (easier) to implement if we had opt-in breaking changes:
+Let's make sure we know what we're talking about in practice.
+Here are a couple of [ideas that Nikita listed](https://github.com/nikic/php-rfcs/blob/language-evolution/rfcs/0000-language-evolution.md) when he was still working on PHP:

 - Explicit pass-by-reference, where both the call-site and definition-site have to define references.
 You can read more about it [here](https://wiki.php.net/rfc/explicit_send_by_ref).
-- Strict operators, which makes all operands strict.
+- Strict operators, which makes all operators use strict comparisons.
 There's also an [RFC](https://wiki.php.net/rfc/strict_operators) for it.
 - Improved string interpolation to allow arbitrary expressions like `$string = "foo #{1 + 1} bar"`.
 You can [read about it here](https://wiki.php.net/rfc/arbitrary_expression_interpolation).
 - Finally, Nikita's list mentioned a feature that has since been implemented without editions: the [deprecation of dynamic properties](/blog/deprecated-dynamic-properties-in-php-82).

 That last one, actually, is interesting.
 Indeed, dynamic properties were deprecated in PHP 8.2, and might be removed in PHP 9.0 (although that has yet to be confirmed).
 To deal with the deprecation and potential future-breaking change, we got a new `{php}#[AllowDynamicProperties]` attribute: a way to _opt-out_ of the deprecation, on a class-based level.
-With the new attribute, though, we have essentially added _another_ thing that has to be deprecated and removed before dynamic properties can be entirely gone from the language.
+With this new attribute, though, we have essentially added _another_ thing that has to be deprecated and removed before dynamic properties can be entirely gone from the language.
 That's because, technically, you could consider the removal of `{php}#[AllowDynamicProperties]` to be a breaking change in itself as well.
 As far as I know, there's no consensus yet on how to deal with this change, but you can see how the addition of the attribute is causing a lot of headaches.

-Let's imagine how the deprecation of dynamic properties could have gone if we had opt-in breaking changes: the attribute itself wouldn't have been necessary, since people would have been able to opt-in the breaking change on their own basis.
+Let's imagine how the deprecation of dynamic properties could have gone if we had opt-in breaking changes: the `{php}#[AllowDynamicProperties]` attribute wouldn't have been necessary, since people would have been able to opt-in the breaking change on their own basis.
 Whatever vendor dependencies still relied on dynamic properties could have decided to not support this feature (yet), and everything would have been worked without even the need for deprecation.

 Those were Nikita's examples,  I can think of a couple more features that would made sense to be opt-in as well:

-- Disabling the runtime type checker for part of your code that's being verified by static analyzer, possibly increasing runtime performance.
+- Disabling the runtime type checker for parts of your code that's being verified by static analyzer, possibly increasing runtime performance.
 - Building on top of that, if "running PHP without runtime type checks" becomes acceptable, this would finally open the door for proper generics support.
 - New features could be marked as "experimental opt-ins": features that we're sure will end up in the language, but might need another year of real-life testing and fine-tuning before calling them "stable".
-- You can probably think of a couple more ideas as well.

 You might disagree with some of the proposals listed above, and that's ok.
 These are just here as examples to show how opt-in breaking changes could help PHP move forward.
 Now that we know what kind of things _could_ be possible, let's discuss the technical side.

 ## Editions — or something else?

 You might have noticed that I tried to avoid the word "edition" and preferred to use "opt-in breaking changes" instead.
-That's because I don't think PHP could port the concept of editions as we know it in Rust and call it a day.
+That's because I don't think PHP should port the concept of editions as we know it in Rust and call it a day.
 For starters, Rust editions all compile to the same version.
 While that's trivial to do in Rust, I reckon it would be a lot more tricky to pull off in PHP, due to its runtime nature.
 It also limits the scope of things that can be "editioned".
 On top of that, Rust editions also come with a "lifetime guarantee", something that I'm not sure is the best approach for PHP either.

 When you get to the core of "editions", though, it's about opt-in breaking changes.
 That, I think, is key to helping PHP move into the next phase of maturity.